dfactoryplugins/download-attachments/readme.txt

 * Compatible with WPML & Polylang
 * .pot file for translations included

+= Get involved =

+Feel free to contribute to the source code on the [dFactory GitHub Repository](https://github.com/dfactoryplugins).

 = Translations: =

+* Czech - by Martin Kokes
 * Danish - by Martin Schulze
 * Dutch - by [Sebas Blom](http://www.basbva.nl/)
 * French - by Jean-Philippe Gurecki